How to get customer feedback?

 Meanwhile, 93% of buyers are ready to give feedback if the company would just ask.
 Also, 95% of dissatisfied customers will not complain and 90% of them will never come back to the store without saying a word.

 In this article, we are going to look at the best ways to get insights from your clients.
-Let me start with the mistakes you should avoid during collecting feedback.
+Let me start with the mistakes you should avoid while collecting feedback.

 You forget about segmentation and personalization